Jean-Baptiste-Lasselle/the-traefik-experiment/README.md

 KISS => "Keep it simple and stupid".
 Oh, switching from htpsswd Apache utility made us grab two additional wins for our customer :
-* WIN 1 Apache License is crap, Linux' is GNU GPL v2 licence, and so is `sha512sum`;
+* **WIN 1** Apache License is crap, Linux' is GNU GPL v2 licence, and so is `sha512sum`;
-* WIN 2 we have one less dependency in our infrastructure (the less, the better) Thank you All Linux/UNIX Community around the world for 60 years!
+* **WIN 2** we have one less dependency in our infrastructure (the less, the better)
+* **WIN 3** we have avoided using Apache2, which is so old and well-known, That I bet many a balck hat hacker loves attacking Apache2, because it's sowell docuemented, and there are so many smarty-pants devlopers around the world, who on best case, follow line by line, Digital Ocean 's instructions/tutorials.
+Apahhe 2 ?
+It's just Christmas.

+Thank you All Linux/UNIX Community around the world for 60 years!

 Alright, lets Bourne back: